Ubaid020/BM_Sales_Prediction-using-Random-Forest-SVM/README.md

-#BigMart Sales Prediction using Machine Learning
+#BigMart Sales Prediction using Machine Learning:

 I'm excited to share my project on predicting sales for BigMart, a leading retail chain, using machine learning!
 This project explores various techniques to build a model that can assist BigMart in forecasting future sales and making informed business decisions.